Chest radiation - dischargeRadiation - chest - discharge; Cancer - chest radiation; Lymphoma - chest radiation

 - You may develop a fever, more mucus when you cough, or feel more out of breath.

-- Do NOT use soaps.
-Do not use lotions, ointments, makeup, and perfumed powders, or other perfumed products on this area.
-Ask your doctor what is okay to use.
+- DO NOT use lotions, ointments, makeup, perfumed powders, or any other perfumed products on this area.
+Ask your health care provider what it is OK to use.

 - Choose foods that you like.

 - Try foods with gravy, broths, or sauces.
 They will be easier to chew and swallow.